President Macron: ‘Between France and Africa, it must be a love story’

 Of course, we know that the border between different groups is often porous.
 But to put it in a politically incorrect way: our military presence is not intended to combat all forms of trafficking in the region.
 That would be absurd.

-Do you understand Presidents Issoufou and Déby when they say it’s normal for France to repair in the Sahel the pots it broke in Libya, which led to the fall of Muammar Gaddafi in 2011?
+Do you understand Presidents Issoufou and Déby when they say it’s normal for France to repair in the Sahel what it broke in Libya, which led to the fall of Muammar Gaddafi in 2011?

 “I am very lucid about the memory challenges I have before me, which are political.
 The Algerian war is undoubtedly the most dramatic of them,” you declared last January.
 Should France go further and apologise?